 Steller’s jays are noisy birds with a wide repertoire of sounds.
 Their song is an uneven buzzy chirping, and calls include a moderately paced “chip-chip-chip-chip-chip” that can sound scolding.
 Their voice is generally raspier or coarser than more familiar jays.
 These birds are also excellent mimics and can recreate sounds from other birds and animals including red-tailed hawks, loons, chickens, squirrels, dogs, and cats.

-Steller’s jays can be bold when they become accustomed to humans and have even been noted to rob campsites of unattended tidbits.
-Deeper in the forest, however, they can be much more elusive and may skulk through thicker vegetation to avoid being seen, typically stay higher in the canopy.
+Steller’s jays can be bold when they become accustomed to humans and have even been noted to rob campsites of unattended tidbits or poke through trash piles to find forgotten morsels.
+Deeper in the forest, however, they can be much more elusive and may skulk through thicker vegetation to avoid being seen, typically stay higher in the tree canopy.
 These birds will form family flocks of a dozen birds or more after the nesting season and often travel in groups.

 These are monogamous birds believed to mate for life, with a bond cemented through courtship behavior that includes ritual feeding when the male brings tidbits to the female.
 Both genders work together to build a cup-shaped nest of pine needles, twigs, leaves, roots, and grass, often using mud to hold nesting materials together.
 The nest is positioned in a tree and may be as high as 100 feet above the ground.

 A successfully bonded pair of Steller's jays will raise one brood of 2-6 eggs annually.
 The eggs are pale green or blue with brown flecks.
 The female parent incubates the eggs for 16-18 days, and both parents will feed the young chicks for 18-20 days until the young birds are ready to leave the nest.